DefinitionThis section has been translated automatically.

 IndicationThis section has been translated automatically.

-- Approved for the topical treatment of actinic keratoses and small superficial basal cell carcinomas in adults.
-Topical treatment is a suitable alternative to surgical resection for superficial tumors, especially multiple trunk skin basal cell carcinomas.
+Approved for the topical treatment of actinic keratoses and small superficial basal cell carcinomas in adults.
+Topical treatment is a suitable alternative to surgical resection for superficial tumors, especially for multiple trunk skin basal cell carcinomas.

 Limited indicationThis section has been translated automatically.